dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 This procedure describes how to create a full macOS installer that contains the

-entire operating system, with no further downloads necessary.
+entire operating system, with no further downloads necessary to install.
 What you need:

 * A macOS computer